geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 20. At the bottom of the email form, select **Show advanced options**.
 Scroll to the bottom of the list, select the **Importance** field, and in the list that appears, select **Normal**.

 21. At the bottom of the page, select **Save**.
-Scroll up to the top of the screen, where it displays the name that Power Automate assigned to this flow: **When an item is created or modified -&gt; Send an email (V2)**.
+Scroll up to the top of the screen, where in the top-left corner, it displays the name that Power Automate assigned to this flow: **When an item is created or modified -&gt; Send an email (V2)**.
 ‎
 ‎Holly wants to change this to a more user-friendly name.
 To rename the flow, select this flow name, which highlights the name.
 Enter **Service Request flow for new/modified tickets** and then select anywhere below the name.